Rockefeller Center Christmas Tree

 Christmas Trees in Italy

-In one Italian tradition, the presepio (manger or crib) represents in miniature the Holy Family in the stable and is the center of Christmas for families.
-Guests kneel before it and musicians sing before it.
+In one Italian tradition, the “presepio” is a miniature representation of the Holy Family in the stable.
+The display, which translates to “manger” or “crib,” is the center of Christmas for families.
+Guests kneel before it, and musicians sing before it.
 The presepio figures are usually hand-carved and very detailed in features and dress.
 The scene is often set out in the shape of a triangle.
-It provides the base of a pyramid-like structure called the ceppo.
+It provides the base of a pyramid-like structure called the “ceppo.”
 This is a wooden frame arranged to make a pyramid several feet high.
 Several tiers of thin shelves are supported by this frame.
-It is entirely decorated with colored paper, gilt pine cones, and miniature colored pennants.
+It is entirely decorated with colored paper, gilt pine cones and miniature colored pennants.
 Small candles are fastened to the tapering sides.
 A star or small doll is hung at the apex of the triangular sides.
-The shelves above the manger scene have small gifts of fruit, candy, and presents.
-The ceppo is likely related to older ‘tree of light’ traditions linked to Christmas trees in other countries.
+The shelves above the manger scene have small gifts of fruit, candy and presents.
+The ceppo is likely related to older “tree of light” traditions linked to Christmas trees in other countries.
 Some houses even have a ceppo for each child in the family.

 Christmas Trees in Germany